healthy-chicken-saladeers/rag_detective/docs/gcp-docker-commands.md

-# Instructions to run docker containers alone using the `scraper` container as an exa,ple
+# Instructions to run docker containers alone using the `scraper` container as an example

 #### These won't be necessary most of the time, as the `docker-compose.yml` will run all four containers.